FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 To resolve conflicts you have to switch to the Advanced view by clicking `Advanced view`.
 For each listed file conflict you have 3 choices:
-- Accept yours
+- **Take yours:**
+The file from your local project folder will be uploaded to Simplifier and replaces the file on Simplifier.
-- Accept theirs
+- **Take theirs:**
+The file from Simplifier is downloaded and replaces the file in your project folder.
-- Leave unresolved
+- **Leave unresolved:**
+The conflict remains unresolved therefor no file upload or download will take place.

 ![Summary conflicts Advanced view](../images/SyncConflictsAdvancedView.png)

-If you click `Accept yours` then your file will be uploaded to Simplifier and their version is overwritten.
-If you click `Accept theirs` then their file is downloaded from Simplifier and your version is overwritten.